The G-invariant graph Laplacian: The -invariant graph Laplacian

 are no longer orthogonal due to the fact that the matrices in \eqref{GinvProp:normFourierMat} are generally not Hermitian.

-The form \eqref{GInvLapProp:EigenFuncForm} is of practical importance for numerical computations, as it implies that the eigendecomposition of the $G$-GL can be obtained by diagonalizing the sequence of matrices $\hat{W}^\ell$ of~\eqref{sec2:blockFourierMat}.
-Furthermore, for groups which are common in applications (e.g. $SO(3)$) all the elements of the Fourier matrices $\left\{\hat{W}^\ell\right\}$ can be computed efficiently up to an arbitrary band limit by employing generalized FFT algorithms~\cite{nonComHarmAnalys,fastNFTSO3Potts}.
-We provide the details of such a computational procedure for the case $G=SU(2)$ in Appendix \ref{appnedix:numerIntegration} below.
+The form of the eigenfunctions in~\eqref{GInvLapProp:EigenFuncForm} is of practical importance for numerical computations, as it implies that the eigendecomposition of the $G$-GL can be obtained by diagonalizing the sequence of matrices $\hat{W}^\ell$ of~\eqref{sec2:blockFourierMat}.
+Furthermore, for groups which are common in applications (e.g. $SO(3)$) all the elements of the Fourier matrices $\left\{\hat{W}^\ell\right\}$ can be computed efficiently by employing generalized FFT algorithms~\cite{nonComHarmAnalys,fastNFTSO3Potts}.
+We provide the details of such a computational procedure for the case $G=SU(2)$ in Appendix~\ref{appnedix:numerIntegration} below.